Robert-van-Engelen/Forth500/manual.md

 | `REQUIRE`         | ( "name" -- )                                   | load Forth source code file "name" if not already loaded
 | `REQUIRED`        | ( _c-addr_ _u_ -- )                             | load Forth source code file named by the string _c-addr_ _u_ if not already loaded

+Forth500 source files must have LF or CRLF line endings.

 ### File and stream operations

 The following file-related words are available: